Best Black Friday TV deals 2020: 4K TV deals from Samsung, LG, Sony, and more

 View Deal

-This small but mighty 32-inch TV from TCL is on sale right now at Best Buy with a massive $70 saving.
-That's pretty awesome value considering this TV is compatible with both Alexa and Google Assistant.
-With Roku TV built-in too, you'll have plenty of streaming options as well.
+This small but mighty 32-inch TV from Toshiba is on sale right now for just $199.99 at Amazon.
+That's pretty awesome value considering this TV is compatible with Amazon Alex and with Fire TV built-in too, you'll have plenty of streaming options as well.

 View Deal